JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 ```

 The issue is that the output bytes from `abi.encodePacked()` cannot always be decoded reliably because it removes padding (to be more gas efficient) and this can lead to collisions.
 In other words, the bytes produced by some combinations of (address, unit256), can be decoded into more than one pair of those types.
-Illustrative example of collision with `abi.encodePacked` with simple strings:
+An illustrative example of collision with `abi.encodePacked` with simple strings:
 ```solidity
 abi.encodePacked("a", "bc") == abi.encodePacked("ab", "c") // Both produce "abc", which is ambiguous when decoding.
 ```